-They were bred to hunt and love to chase.
+The Borzoi was bred to hunt and loves to chase.

 As we mentioned, this is a breed that was raised to hunt all kinds of game, and it loves the thrill of the chase.
 They are “sighthounds” so they will chase anything that they see.
 If you own one, you should never let it off a leash.
 Because of their speed and their desire to chase…well, anything, there’s a good chance you won’t be able to catch it if it escapes.